 - (1) Any manufacturer or importer of chemical substances in the EU, in amounts greater or equal to 1 ton/year must be registered.
 In addition, a chemical safety report must be prepared by each registrant who manufactures or imports 10 tons or more quantities of chemical substance in a year. - (2) The responsibility of the safety assessment of existing substances which was taken by the government so far is imposed on the companies. - (3) Based on this regulation, the European Chemicals Agency (ECHA) and member countries will evaluate (examine) the registered substances.
-The ECHA and member countries will prioritize the evaluated target substances based on hazards information, exposure information and amount of usage, and publish them in CoRAP (Community Rolling Action Plan) list. - (4) When an article contains intentionally released substances and its quantity exceeds 1 ton in a year, the registration becomes mandatory under certain conditions. - (5) If substances of very high concern (SVHC) exceed 0.1% concentration in an article and the quantity of that substance exceeds 1 ton during a year, the notification and communication become mandatory.
-Regarding composite molded articles, the ECHA had interpreted that the concentration calculation matrix is the entire composite molded article.
-However, in September 2015, the European Court of Justice published their preliminary ruling that each component article that composes a complex object is the matrix.
-The manufacturers and importers of composite molded articles in the EU are obligated to calculate a concentration of high concern in each component that construct composite molded articles, and this is burdensome especially for importers who must collect information from outside the EU, which is not covered by the REACH. - (6) For chemical substances listed in Annex XIV as substances of very high concern, such as those that are carcinogenic, that are subject to authorization, market supply and usage is approved for each application (supply to the market is prohibited unless it is verified that the risk is properly managed in the industry and permission is granted).
-When substances are to be listed for authorization in Annex XIV, it is stipulated that priority is given to substances that are widely distributed and used and with a high production volume, based on certain requirements, such as having characteristics of carcinogenicity, genotoxicity, and reproductive toxicity (CMR), persistent bioaccumulative, and toxic (PBT/vPvB), or other characteristics that might have the same extent of adverse effects as those characteristics (ELoC).
+The ECHA and member countries will prioritize the evaluated target substances based on hazards information, exposure information and amount of usage, and publish them in CoRAP (Community Rolling Action Plan) list.

+- (4) When an article contains intentionally released substances and the quantity placed on the market exceeds 1 ton in a year, the registration becomes mandatory under certain conditions. - (5) If substances of very high concern (SVHC) exceed 0.1% concentration in an article and the quantity of that substance placed on the market exceeds 1 ton during a year, the notification and communication become mandatory.
+The manufacturers and importers of complex objects in the EU are obligated to calculate a concentration of SVHC in each component that construct complex objects, and this is burdensome especially for importers who must collect information from outside the EU, which is not covered by the REACH. - (6) For chemical substances listed in Annex XIV as substances of very high concern, such as those that are carcinogenic, that are subject to authorization, market supply and usage is approved for each application. - (7) In the case of unacceptable risks arising from the manufacture, use, or placing on the market of a substance, restrictions on its manufacture, use, or placing on the market are specified in Annex XVII.

-In January 2009, the CLP (Regulation on Classification, Labelling and Packaging of substances and mixtures) was enforced.
-Under the regulation, substances or mixtures classified as hazardous are required to be labelled with a hazard warning.
+In January 2009, the CLP (Regulation on Classification, Labelling and Packaging of substances and mixtures) ((EC) No 1272/2008) was enforced.
+This regulation classifies the hazardous properties of substances or mixtures in accordance with the hazard classification of the UN GHS, and requires warning labels for substances or mixtures that are determined to be hazardous.